 '''

 POST /v1/orders

-{

 "recipe": "lngo",

 "offer"

 }

-→ 409 Conflict
+\rightarrow 409 Conflict

 {

 "reason": "offer_expired"

-}

 // Request repeats

 // with the renewed offer

 POST /v1/orders

-{

 "recipe": "lngo",

 "offer"

 }

-→ 400 Bad Request
+\rightarrow 400 Bad Request

 {

 "reason": "recipe_unknown"

-}

 '''

 - what was the point of renewing the offer if the order cannot be created anyway?
-For the user, it will look like meaningless efforts (or meaningless waiting) that will ultimately result in an error regardless of what they do.
-Yes, maintaining error priorities won't change the result - the order still cannot be created.
-However, first, users will spend less time (also make fewer mistakes and contribute less to the error metrics) and second, diagnostic logs for the problem will be much easier to read.
+For the user, it will look like meaningless efforts (or meaningless waiting) that will anyway result in an error, whatever they do.
+Yes, maintaining errors priorities won't change the result - the order still cannot be created - but, first, users will spend less time (also, make fewer mistakes and contribute less to the error metrics) and, second, diagnostic logs for the problem will be much easier readable.